Improving Value-at-Risk prediction under model uncertainty: Relevant results from sublinear expectations

 A random vector $Y\in \mathcal{H}^n$ is said to be independent of $X\in \mathcal{H}^m$ if, for each $\phi\in C_{l.Lip}(\mathbb{R}^m\times\mathbb{R}^n)$, we have

 If the above equality holds only for a specific $\phi$, then we say that $Y$ is uncorrelated to $X$ with respect to this function $\phi$.
-Under a sublinear expectation $\mathbb{E}$, the independence of $Y$ from $X$ means that the uncertainty of distributions of $Y$ does not change with each realization of $X(\omega)=x,\ x\in \mathbb{R}^n$.
-It is important to note that, just like in many practical situations, under nonlinear expectations ``$Y$ is independent of $X$" does not imply that ``$X$ is independent of $Y$."
+Under a sublinear expectation $\mathbb{E}$, the independence of $Y$ from $X$ means that the uncertainty of distributions of $Y$ does not change with each realization of $X(\omega)=x,\ x\in\mathbb{R}^n$.
+It is important to note that { this independence under sublinear expectation is not symmetric; in particular ``$Y$ is independent of $X$" is not equivalent to ``$X$ is independent of $Y$."
+For illustration we consider an example that generalizes the one in \cite{Peng2010}. }